-- You drive your car while repaying the loan – When your car has been paid off, you can collect and use it while making repayments to the lender.
+- You drive your automobile while repaying the credit – When your car has been paid off, you can collect and use it while making repayments to the lender.

-Before you apply for vehicle finance, it helps to understand the language commonly used:
+Before you apply for a car loan, it helps to understand the language commonly used:

-- Motor vehicle finance – This is a special type of loan that you get from some lenders offering registered financial services.
-You can use the loan to cover the full or part of the purchase price for either a new or used car.
-Afterwards, you pay off the loan in monthly instalments over an agreed period of time.
+- Motor vehicle finance – This is a special type of credit that you get from some lenders offering registered financial services.
+You can use the cash to cover the full or part of the purchase price for either a new or used car.

-- Loan term – This is the time you take to pay back the car loan.
+- Loan term – This is the time you take to pay back the borrowed money.
 Depending on your situation, you can take anywhere from 1 month to 84 months (7 years) to repay the loan amount.

-- Balloon payment – While a deposit is made before the car loan term begins, a balloon payment is made when the car loan term ends.
-In this case, you make monthly payments as usual, and afterwards, you pay a lump sum to finish paying off the loan.
-This is also known as a residual.
+- Balloon payment – While a deposit is made before the loan term begins, a balloon payment is made when the term ends.
+In this case, you make monthly payments as usual, and afterwards, you pay a lump sum to finish paying off the credit.

 Types of vehicle financing in South Africa

-- Secured vehicle finance – This loan uses the car you’re purchasing as security.
-Using the car as collateral means, you get lower interest rates because of the lower risk to the lender created by the higher resale value of the car.
+- Secured vehicle finance – This credit uses the car you’re purchasing as security.
+Using it as collateral means, you get lower interest rates because of the lower risk to the lender created by the higher resale value of the car.
 If you fail to pay back the car loan, the lender will simply repossess the vehicle.

-- Unsecured vehicle finance – With this type of loan, where you can buy a car without security or collateral.
+- Unsecured vehicle finance – With this type of credit, you can buy a car without security or collateral.
 This option is more flexible since you will not be required to buy a car that meets certain conditions.
-However, since the lender cannot repossess the car if you default, the loan comes with higher interest rates and stricter requirements.
+However, since the lender cannot repossess the car if you default, the borrowed amount comes with higher interest rates and stricter requirements.

 - Car lease – The lender will lease a car to you, and you get to use it over a certain period of time while paying “rent”.
 At the end of the agreement, you can either buy the car at a lower price or return the car.